iam-dasari/docker-project/README.md

  - Club multiple instructions as single instruction
    Example: RUN yum install nginx -y && RUN echo "Hello">/opt/hello.html
  - Keep the frequently changing instructions at end so that previous layers will not get affected
-   so that your build process is fast
+   and your build process is fast

 Disadvantages of Docker
 ------------------------